Our Biometric Banking Future

 For these and other reasons, online banking customers require (and are increasingly demanding) a better security approach, one that’s both convenient and safe.

 As it happens, there’s really only one technology that ticks both of those boxes.
-Biometrics—the verification of fingerprints, face, voice, and/or palm recognition—is the answer.
+Biometric identity authentication—the verification of fingerprints, face, voice, and/or palm recognition—is the answer.

 Biometrics Makes Banking Faster and Safer

 The days of having to visit a bank branch in order to do business may not disappear completely, but they’ll soon be few and far between.
-Biometric onboarding and authentication has all but removed the risk of conveying sensitive information and conducting transactions of consequence through apps and websites.
+Biometric identity authentication and onboarding have all but removed the risk of conveying sensitive information and conducting transactions of consequence through apps and websites.

 Better yet, biometric technology is incredibly fast and easy to use.
 Face recognition, for instance, can verify a customer’s identity through a live selfie.
 Think of the convenience of not having to visit a bank branch just to set up orders or reset a PIN, nor having to answer tedious (and sometimes baffling) security questions.